lbonanomi/notes/ghe/index.md

 python git libraries honor .netrc content as a first-choice. >_<

 You may make an end-run around .gitconfig with ```HOME="" git cmd```

+If you git mv or rename a file the lig is restarted.
+Use git log --follow to track all changes.